MXD-K1/py-stardew_valley/README.md

 5. Enhance plants and soil logic.
 6. Add saving mechanism.

+## Playing guide
+- To move use arrows.
+- To sleep go to the bed and press Enter.
+- To use a tool press space key.
+- To change a tool press q.
+- To change the seed use e key.
+- To plant a seed press left ctrl.
+- To trade with the merchant press Enter.
+- To end trading press Escape key.
+- To buy or sell something press space.

 ## Problems
 1. For unknown reason some the _sprites_ might not appear in the screen.
 As a temporary solution I sorted the *sprite groups*.